 How well do you know the history of New Hartford?
 Each month you will have a chance to test your knowledge.

-Do you know the history of this house and where it is located?
+Do you know the history of this structure and where it was located?

 Historic Photo Submission

 Do you have historical photos that you would like to submit to the New Hartford Historical Society?
 We will be happy to accept photos and share them with our members and visitors to our website and museum.
 You may attach photos to an e-mail by using the button below or you may call us at 315-724-7258 to discuss how we can acquire these photos.
 Be sure to let us know your name, address and phone number.